kidGodzilla/drop-in-web-components/README.md

 # Drop-in Web Components

+## NOTICE

+In the middle of a refactor.
+Everything is broken except for http://kidgodzilla.github.io/drop-in-web-components/test.html, which uses the new droplet syntax.

 ## What are drop-in web components?

 Drop-in web components are simple, declarative, hosted web components that you can add to your website without writing any code.